-Women’s Alpine Skiing World Cup GS Statistics
+Women’s Alpine Skiing World Cup Giant Slalom Statistics

-Paired data
+Paired Data

-Difference in means
+Difference in Means

 Statistics from a two-run women’s World Cup Giant Slalom race at Mont-Tremblant